 - Come to open days and meet people who want to become nursing students.

 If you wish to become involved in any of the activities mentioned above then please complete our service user enrolment form and post or email to the address on the form.

-- The School of Health & Population Sciences pays fees and travel expenses for people who are involved.
+- The Institute of Clinical Sciences pays fees and travel expenses for people who are involved.